 14 of the 21 refer to a literal only child.

 Three refer to Isaac.
 Abraham also fathered Ishmael, from the slave girl Hagar, and six other sons, from Keturah.
-Isaac therefore was not Abraham’s only son.
+Isaac, therefore, was not Abraham’s only son.
 The monogenēs in Hebrews 11 can be ignored because it is probably simply a quote from the Greek translation of the Old Testament.
 The two in Genesis 22:2 and 12 translate the Hebrew yachid.
 While the LXX renders yachid as “beloved” (Greek: agapētos), Aquila renders it as monogenēs in Genesis 22:2.
 “Beloved” is therefore perhaps one of the nuances of monogenês.

 Once monogenēs is translated as “favourite son.”
 The context confirms this meaning.
 This may be combined with Aquila’s rendering of yachid in Genesis 22:2 as “beloved.”

 One refers to “only-begotten and created Heaven.”
-The subject is the creation, or begetting, of heaven as a unique birth, as opposed to the birth of more than one cosmos.
+The subject is the creation or begetting, of heaven as a unique birth, as opposed to the birth of more than one cosmos.

-Twice monogenēs is used as synonym for “my soul” which may be understood as “my only life.”
+Twice monogenēs is used as a synonym for “my soul” which may be understood as “my only life.”

-Conclusion from these ancient examples
+Conclusions from these ancient examples

 It is therefore concluded: